 Sources of Contamination

-Decades of industrial use contributed to the contamination of the Gowanus Canal.
-The Environmental Protection Agency (EPA)‘s Remedial Investigation (RI) identified waste from tanneries, factories, and chemical plants that freely flowed into the canal.
-A key feature of the EPA’s Superfund process is the “enforcement first” policy, which identifies Potentially Responsible Parties (PRPs) for contamination.
-The map shown below identifies the parties that have received general notice letters from the EPA informing them that they are a responsible party and that they share responsibility for the entire canal.
+Decades of industrial and municipal use contributed to the contamination of the Gowanus Canal.
+The United States Environmental Protection Agency (EPA)‘s Remedial Investigation (RI) identified waste from tanneries, factories, and chemical plants that freely flowed into the canal.
+A key feature of the USEPA’s Superfund process is the “enforcement first” policy, which identifies Potentially Responsible Parties (PRPs) for contamination.
+The map shown below identifies the parties that have received general notice letters from the USEPA informing them that they are a responsible party and that they share responsibility for the entire canal.